-The District provides fire protection, paramedic, emergency, and rescue services to the Denair community and surrounding rural, and agricultural areas.
+The District provides fire protection, emergency medical services, and rescue services to the Denair community and surrounding rural / agricultural areas.
 Such services are provided by volunteers of the Denair Volunteer Fire Department.

 The Denair Fire Protection District is located east of the City of Turlock and includes the unincorporated community of Denair.
 A small westerly portion of the District is within of the City of Turlock’s Sphere of Influence.
 District boundaries extend south to the Stanislaus-Merced County line.
 The District is adjacent to the Turlock Rural, Keyes, Stanislaus Consolidated, and Hughson Fire Protection Districts.

 Denair Fire Protection District Boundaries